Your Garage

 Detailing -- paint correction, ceramic coatings, interior cleaning, wheel and tire care -- lives alongside every other service record.
 Set the service type to Detailing (or type a keyword like "ceramic coating" and let TrackOut auto-detect it) and the form expands with two extra fields:

-Click + New to add a product by name and brand, or choose one you have already logged from the existing consumables list.
-Products you create from a detailing record are saved to the car's Parts tab under a new Consumables & Detailing Products section and show how many times you have used them across every service record.
+Start typing in Products used to search your saved detailing products.
+Choose an existing product to reuse its saved details, or choose Add to save a new product by name while you log the service.
+Products you create from a detailing record are suggested the next time you log detailing work, so the field gets faster as your catalog grows.
 Because detailing products are shared across every car in your garage, the same bottle of coating or polish can be reused on any car without duplicating it.

 Records table